void-type/VoidCore/docs/domain.md

 }
 ```

 There are useful extension methods to make pipelines of Maybes and even convert them to Results.
+There are also async variants of all extensions.

 ```csharp
 // Create a maybe from anything.